-How to End an Interview as The Interviewer The Right Way
+How to End an Interview as the Interviewer the Right Way

 Businessman giving female job candidate interview feedback, sitting at desk in workplace on chair with a clipboard in his hands

-Why It’s Important to Have a Strategy For Ending Interviews
+Why It’s Important to Have a Strategy for Ending Interviews

 Stay efficient